 - Listen for the sound of water running.

-- Performing your own regular water leak detection is a great way to save money and head off potential damage to your home.
+- Perform your own regular water leak detection to save money and head off potential damage to your home.

 - Check for leaks on outside hose bibs and make sure the valves close properly.

 - Check your whole-home humidifier for possible water leaks.

 Sometimes it’s best to call in an expert.
 If you do suspect a leak, but don’t know where it’s coming from, Roto-Rooter can help.
 We have specialized water leak detection equipment that allows our service technicians to pinpoint the exact location of the leak.
 Our equipment is sensitive and accurate, it allows our team to make the repair as quickly and efficiently as possible.
 A pipe locator allows us to check for the location of the water line.
 Modern leak detection equipment such as electronic amplification equipment and electromagnetic pipeline locators help us find leaks with minimal disruption to your property.